gptix/gptix.github.io/coalkills.md

 Humanity continues to grow in population, and wants to eliminate poverty.
 Much more electrical power must be generated.
 Despite coal's drawbacks, huge amounts of coal power plant are being built.

-Environmental and health costs of coal are ingored paritally or completely, so coal is viewed as the least expensive alternative for new power plant.
+Environmental and health costs of coal are ignored partially or completely, so coal is viewed as the least expensive alternative for new power plant.

 ### How Much Better Can We Make It?